 Dealing with Beckmann liabilities on a business sale can be a complex area.
 Corporate lawyers looking at this should involve a pensions specialist at the earliest opportunity.

 Until the Beckmann and Martin cases, it was generally understood that on a business sale none of the transferring employees’ contractual rights to pension benefits under an occupational pension scheme transferred from a seller to a buyer.
 This was due to the operation of the pensions exception under TUPE, SI 2006/246, reg 10, which excludes from a TUPE transfer provisions of an occupational pension scheme which relate to:

 survivors (ie death benefits)

-Following the Beckmann and Martin cases, which both concerned transfers from public sector schemes, it became clear that rights under an occupational pension scheme which do not relate to old age, invalidity or survivors benefits, eg rights to early retirement benefits, do transfer under TUPE.
-These rights, which are known as 'Beckmann rights' or 'Beckmann liabilities', can potentially leave a buyer with a very large future pensions liability in respect of transferring employees.
+Following the Beckmann and Martin cases, which both concerned transfers from public sector schemes, it became clear that rights under an occupational pension scheme which do not relate to old age, invalidity or survivors benefits do transfer under TUPE, eg rights to early retirement benefits and rights to redundancy pensions.
+These rights, which are known as 'Beckmann rights' or 'Beckmann liabilities', can potentially be

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.